jaimanyash/portfolio-website/README.md

-# Next.js + Tailwind CSS Example
+# Built with Next.js + Tailwind CSS

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
-It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).
+Boilerplate website for Developers to showcase their resume and portfolio.
+Developed using NextJs, TailwindCSS with Dark Mode support.

 ## Deploy your own